abhishek-gaur-2007/auto-database-backup/README.md

-# auto-database-backup
-A lightweight automatic database backup tool for MySQL/MariaDB.
-Supports single or multiple databases, stores backups in any directory you choose, and can optionally send ZIP-compressed backups to a webhook for alerts or remote storage. 🗄️ Backup single or multiple MySQL/MariaDB databases. 🌐 Optional webhook upload.
+A lightweight automated backup tool for MySQL/MariaDB.
+Supports single or multiple databases, saves backups to any specified directory, and can optionally send ZIP-compressed backups to a webhook for notifications or remote storage.
+Includes multi-database support, directory-based storage, and optional webhook delivery.